-Given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Mr P was at heightened risk of financial harm from fraud.

-In line with good industry practice and regulatory requirements, I am satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before this payment went ahead.
+But by the sixth payment, given the sum involved and the pattern (increasing sums and frequency) that was emerging along with what Revolut knew about the destination of payment six, I think that the circumstances should have led Revolut to consider that Mr T was at heightened risk of financial harm from fraud.
+In line with good industry practice and regulatory requirements, I am satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before the sixth payment went ahead.